agathaturya/cmsc-447-team6/README.md

 ### How to run it
 0. Install all the tools needed
 1. Clone this repo
-2. Create a python virtual environment in the `proj` by running the command `python3 -m venv venv` on \*nix, `py -3 -m venv venv` on windows
+2. Create a python virtual environment in the `proj` directory by running the command `python3 -m venv venv` on \*nix, `py -3 -m venv venv` on windows
 3. Activate the virtual environment by running the command `. venv/bin/activate` on \*nix, `venv\Scripts\activate` on windows
 4. Navigate to the `proj` directory, and run the command `python3 rest_api.py`
 5. Open another terminal window, and run the command `node get_data.js`